VPNs on OpenWrt: WireGuard vs. IKEv2/IPSec vs. OpenVPN TAP mode

 If you look at the matrix above, you could think: Well, I just go with OpenVPN TAP then.

-It is way more convenient to connect via Wireguard, that I will only use OpenVPN TAP as a fallback solution in case I need one of the features in the list.
-For daily use cases Wireguard is usually sufficient to me.
+Since WireGuard is much more convenient, I will only use OpenVPN TAP as a fallback solution when I need one of the Layer 2 features listed above.

 6. Blocked connections